UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: Included are letters Rankin received from supporters.

 **Copies:** Be precise and clear when referring to copies as opposed to original items.
 Acceptable terms include typed transcriptions, carbon copies, photocopies, photocopies of typed transcriptions, handwritten copies, and dubs (for audiovisual materials).
 Avoid vague terms (e.g., copies).

-**Things southern:** It's the South, not the south.
-BUT it is southern and southerner, not Southern and Southerner.

-- :rage: He was from the south.

-- :smiley: He was from the South.

-- :rage: We traveled South on the highway.

-- :smiley: We traveled south on the highway.

-- :rage: The tea had a very Southern taste.

-- :smiley: The tea had a very southern taste.

-- :rage: He was a Southerner.

-- :smiley: He was a southerner.

 # Historical Documentation